-In "Sense EngineTM", ad pepper media has the world's first technology capable of semantically analyzing a website's entire text, identifying the main topics referred to on the website and placing suitable advertising campaigns, all of which in a fraction of a second
+In "Sense EngineTM", ad pepper media has the world's first technology capable of semantically analyzing a website's entire text, identifying the main topics referred to on the website and placing suitable advertising campaigns, all of which in a fraction of a second.
 Using the iSense Display product, this system enables campaigns to be displayed in a context relevant to the website - irrespective of the individual format and medium.
 The ad server analyzes the content of each individual web page, identifies the semantic links and the main topics referred to and only places the advert in the desired topical context.
-Advertisers merely have to select their desired topical categories prior to the launch of the campaign.

-ad pepper media offers around 3,500 categories as contexts within which successful advertising campaigns can be implemented.
+Advertisers merely have to select their desired topical categories prior to the launch of the campaign. ad pepper media offers around 3,500 categories as contexts within ad pepper media offers around 3,500 categories as contexts within which successful advertising campaigns can be implemented.
 To optimize campaigns, these categories can be adapted to focus on those areas delivering the best performance even while the campaign is still running.
 What's more, the underlying database is permanently extended and updated by an international team of linguists, thus ensuring that the topical categories available for selection are always up-to-date.